 In many situations, creativity and further innovation is or may be required.
 Markets can be flexible and quick to respond where there are opportunities and a relative absence of constraints.
-They can provide incentives to explore new areas of opportunity.
 They can harness the inputs and aggregate the independent decisions of a great many separate operators, which has advantages over political decision making through periodic elections and decisions by Governments and public bodies (Friedman, 1962).
-Ministers or officials can make the wrong call and only pursue one option which may fail, as opposed to many contending solutions, one or more of which might succeed.
+Ministers or officials can make the wrong call and only pursue one option which may fail, as opposed to many contending solutions.

 In comparison with the dispersed and diverse responses that can emanate from markets and to which a great many people may have contributed, decisions taken by Government may take place behind closed doors and involve relatively few people who can become targets of lobbying.
 They may be influenced by vested interests or, in the case of politicians, a felt obligation to reward their supporters and financial backers.
 Consultation is often limited in order to preserve secrecy ahead of announcements.
 It is little wonder so many regulations and other Government measures are crude instruments that impose significant costs upon businesses and inhibit innovation (Crews, 2017).
-Some tasks are mandated or there are rules, laws or regulations covering how they should be handled.
-Leaders sometimes have to respond to Government diktats rather than be proactive.
+Corporate leaders devote attention to responding to Government diktats rather than being proactive.